 PurpleTopNeck.jpgHSFront.jpgPurpleWholeTop.jpg

-This Strat, as are most on this page, is wired just like a Fender Ultra., with the Blue (neck), Silver (middle) and Red Dually (bridge).
+This Strat, as are most on this page, is wired just like a Fender Ultra, with the Blue (neck), Silver (middle) and Red Dually (bridge).
 Very few people know the secret to the Ultra wiring schematics, which produces a unique variation in sound.
 Here is how the 5-way Fender Super Switch switch works.
 Position #1 = The bridge pickup in combination with a 3-way Mini Switch.

 The Mini Switch alone gives several variations, which are really cool.
 Here's what it does to the Dually Bridge Pickup (and remember too, that these settings can be mixed with the other pickups in Positions #2 & #3).
 Up) splits off the back pickup, so since the distance is farther away from the bridge, it creates a cool Strat hollow sound, which then can be mixed with the middle pickups with the 5-way switch.
 Middle) has the bridge pickups in parallel creating a hot humbucker sound.
 Down) splits off front pickup on the bridge to give a Strat single coil bridge sound.